FrodeHus/testing-jwt-apps/README.md

 ## How this works in broad strokes

 All tests that uses authentication inherits from the `EndToEndTestCase` class.
-This class configures `JwtBearerOptions` to use a randomly generated signing key, and then uses the `JwtBearerHandler` to generate a token.
+This class configures `JwtBearerOptions` to use a randomly generated signing key, and then uses the `JwtSecurityTokenHandler` to generate a token.
 This token is then used in the `Authorization` header of the request.

 It also have a convenience class `TestJwtToken` that provides a fluent interface to adding claims such as `role` and `upn` to the token.